DeadEndReece/BeamMPDynamicTraffic/README.md

-# 🚦 CareerMP Dynamic AI Traffic Module
+# 🚦 CareerMP Dynamic AI Traffic Module (max 50 cars set in PlayerDriving.lua)

 A dynamic server and client module for BeamMP that intelligently manages AI traffic spawning based on active player counts.